 Graduation and Participation in Commencement Ceremonies

-A student may graduate in May, August, or December of any academic year; commencement ceremonies are held in May and December.
+A student may graduate in May, August, or December of any academic year; commencement ceremonies are held in May.
 Degree completion requires submitting the Application for Graduation form.

 Fall applications are due by July 15 preceding the intended graduation semester.
 Spring and summer applications are due by December 15 preceding the intended graduation semester.

-- Program requirements of 6 or less hours remaining, student has registered for those requirements to be completed in the subsequent semester (spring for December participants, summer or fall for May participants)
+- Program requirements of six or fewer hours remaining, student has registered for those requirements to be completed in the subsequent semester (summer or fall for May participants)

 - The capstone experience, internship, and/or clinical practice, are completed and passed during the regular semester deadlines.

 - No other program requirements remain outstanding.

-- Completion of the online Commencement Participation Form between August 1 and October 15 for December ceremony; and between January 1 and March 1 for the spring ceremony.
+- Completion of the online commencement participation form between January 1 and March 1 (for the spring ceremony).